 Q = fc/BW = (323 Hz)/(64 Hz) = 5

-The impedance is maximum at resonance.
-(Figure below) Below the resonant frequency, the parallel resonant circuit looks inductive since the impedance of the inductor is lower, drawing the larger proportion of current.
+The impedance of a parallel resonant circuit is maximum at the resonant frequency.
+Below the resonant frequency, the parallel resonant circuit looks inductive since the impedance of the inductor is lower, drawing the larger proportion of current.

 Impedance is maximum at resonance in a parallel resonant circuit, but decreases above or below resonance.
 Voltage is at a peak at resonance since voltage is proportional to impedance (E=IZ).
-(Figure below)

 The bandwidth of the parallel resonant response curve is measured between the half power points.
 This corresponds to the 70.7% voltage points since power is proportional to E2. ((0.707)2=0.50) Since voltage is proportional to impedance, we may use the impedance curve.
-(Figure below)

-In Figure above, the 100% impedance point is 500 Ω. The 70.7% level is 0707(500)=354 Ω. The upper and lower band edges read from the curve are 281 Hz for fl and 343 Hz for fh.
+In the figure above, the 100% impedance point is 500 Ω. The 70.7% level is 0707(500)=354 Ω. The upper and lower band edges read from the curve are 281 Hz for fl and 343 Hz for fh.
 The bandwidth is 62 Hz, and the half power points are ± 31 Hz of the center resonant frequency: